 “4.
 Leadership and Councils in the Church of Jesus Christ,” General Handbook.

 As a leader in the Church, you have been called by inspiration through the Lord’s authorized servants.
 You have the privilege of assisting in Heavenly Father’s work of “bring[ing] to pass the immortality and eternal life of man” (Moses 1:39).
-You do this by encouraging members to engage in the work of salvation and exaltation for themselves, their families, and others (see chapter 1).
+You do this by encouraging members to engage in God’s work of salvation and exaltation for themselves, their families, and others (see chapter 1).
 You will find joy as you serve God’s children.

 Following Jesus Christ’s example, you will often serve others one by one.
 You will also have opportunities to provide leadership in Church meetings and activities.
 In addition, you may give important service through councils.
 These can include presidency meetings, ward council meetings, and others.
-Sections 4.3 and 4.4 provide guidelines for effective councils.
-Details about specific council meetings are provided in chapter 29.

 Your consecrated service requires a sacrifice of time, but do not neglect your own needs and the needs of your family.
 Seek the guidance of the Holy Ghost to help you balance and fulfill your responsibilities (see Mosiah 4:27).

 Leaders encourage members to engage in God’s work by becoming “true followers of … Jesus Christ” (Moroni 7:48).
 To do this, leaders first strive to be the Savior’s faithful disciples.
 Then they can help others draw nearer to Him.
 In the process of helping others, they become better disciples themselves (see Mosiah 18:26; Doctrine and Covenants 31:5).